ubccpsc/classy/README.md

 Tech staff will setup a fork of ([ubccpsc/classy](https://github.com/ubccpsc/classy) for each course that uses Classy.

 During the term, `ubccpsc/classy` will only receive critical bug fixes so courses should feel comfortable pulling these into their forks if the bug fixes are relevant to them.
 Major changes will only be made to `ubccpsc/classy` during exam breaks (e.g., December, April, and August).

-## Development Configuration

-Full details about how Classy should be configured for development work can be found in [docs/config.md](docs/developer/config.md).

 ## Developer Contribution Acceptance Criteria